 A Meditation Space.
 A space designed through lighting, sound and scents, to promote prayer and meditation.

-The placement of these rooms and spaces are flexible.
+The placement of these rooms and spaces is flexible.
 Some may combine naturally together.
 Movement throughout the venue could be kept in mind.

 Dining